Multi-objective optimisation via the R2 utilities: Optimisation problem

 \subsubsection{Special cases}

 The family of AEUI acquisition functions \eqref{eqn:aeui} contains many existing multi-objective acquisition functions as special cases.
-In the following paragraphs, we will briefly review these different variants.
-Loosely speaking, the main differences between these approaches come from the choice of R2 utility, the number of Monte Carlo samples and the surrogate model.
+In what follows, we will briefly review these different variants.
+Loosely speaking, the main differences among these approaches come from the choice of R2 utility, the number of Monte Carlo samples and the surrogate model.

 \paragraph{Expected improvement} The EUI acquisition function \eqref{eqn:eui} can be interpreted as the multi-objective generalisation of the traditional expected improvement criterion \cite{mockus1975otitcn,jones1998jogo}.
-Many researchers have considered using this acquisition function before for some specific choices of utility functions \cite[Section 4]{zhan2020jgo}.
-For example, researchers have considered using the standard R2 utility \cite{deutz2019emo}, hypervolume indicator \cite{emmerich2006itec} and IGD indicator \cite{astudillo2020icais}---all of which are special cases of the R2 utilities (\cref{sec:special_cases}).
-Following the example of Deutz et al. \cite{deutz2019emo} and Astudillo and Frazier \cite{astudillo2020icais}, we focussed our attention on the general setting, where the utility is taken to be any arbitrary R2 utility.
-As illustrated in both of these works, the EUI acquisition function\footnote{In these works, the EUI acquisition function with the R2 utility was referred to as the expected R2 improvement (ER2I) \cite{deutz2019emo} and the expected improvement under utility uncertainty (EI-UU) \cite{astudillo2020icais}, respectively.} can be efficiently estimated using Monte Carlo samples.
-Complementary to these works, we proved a general performance bound for this strategy in \cref{thm:aeui_guarantee}, which is to the best of our knowledge a new result.
+Many researchers have previously considered using this acquisition function before for some specific choices of utility functions \cite[Section 4]{zhan2020jgo}.
+For example, researchers have considered using the standard R2 utility \cite{deutz2019emo}, the hypervolume indicator \cite{emmerich2006itec}, and the IGD indicator \cite{astudillo2020icais}---all of which are special cases of the R2 utilities (\cref{sec:special_cases}).
+Following the example of Deutz, Emmerich, and Yang \cite{deutz2019emo} and Astudillo and Frazier \cite{astudillo2020icais}, we focussed our attention on the general setting, in which the utility is taken to be any arbitrary R2 utility.
+As illustrated in both of these papers, the EUI acquisition function\footnote{In these works, the EUI acquisition function with the R2 utility was referred to as the expected R2 improvement (ER2I) \cite{deutz2019emo} and the expected improvement under utility uncertainty (EI-UU) \cite{astudillo2020icais}, respectively.} can be efficiently estimated using Monte Carlo samples.
+Complementary to these works, we proved a general performance bound for this strategy in \cref{thm:aeui_guarantee}, which is to the best of our knowledge, is a new result.
 This finding is however unsurprising but it gives some justification for why these methods have been so successful in practice.